SFDO-Tooling/CumulusCI/docs/config.rst

 TODO

-Org Configuratiions
+Org Configurations
 -------------------
 This section shows you the values that are overridable in an org configuration via the `cumulusci.yml` file.
-If you're looking for more information using scratch orgs with CumulusCI see `Scratch Org Environments`_.
+If you're looking for more information using scratch orgs with CumulusCI, see `Scratch Org Environments`_.

 Override a Default Values
 ^^^^^^^^^^^^^^^^^^^^^^^^^